tnichols217/notes/CSDS 391/W/W6_tln32.md

 $2mq=m$
 $q=0.5$

-This is not true because the real left-handedness in humans is significantly lower than $0.5$ of the population, meaning it is likely not simply inherited throu
+This is not true because the real left-handedness in humans is significantly lower than $0.5$ of the population, meaning it is likely not simply inherited through the means predicted.

+# 3